codewars/factor/README.md

 # Factor

-Container image for Factor used by CodeRunner.
+Container image for Factor with Testest unit test library, used by CodeRunner.

 ## Examples